craftcms/docs/docs/commerce/4.x/shipping.md

 In addition to country and state matching, an address can match a postal code condition formula.

-A postal code condition formula is an expression written in [Twig’s expression syntax](https://twig.symfony.com/doc/2.x/templates.html#expressions) that returns `true` or `false`.
+The “Postal Code Formula” address condition is an expression written in [Twig’s expression syntax](https://twig.symfony.com/doc/3.x/templates.html#expressions) that returns `true` or `false`.

 This will match if the postal code’s first two characters are `60` or `70`: